Vasotec Side Effects

 Some enalapril side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 For Healthcare Professionals

-Applies to enalapril: compounding powder, intravenous solution, oral tablet
+Applies to enalapril: compounding powder, intravenous solution, oral powder for reconstitution, oral tablet

 Predisposing risk factors for hypotension after enalapril administration are decreased intravascular volume (angiotensin-dependency), hyponatremia, and concurrent use of a diuretic agent.

 Common (1% to 10%): Vertigo, fatigue, peripheral paresthesias, insomnia, dizziness, syncope

 Common (1% to 10%): Increased serum creatinine, uric acid, and potassium

 Enalapril, like other angiotensin converting enzyme inhibitors, may decrease serum aldosterone levels, resulting in mild to moderate hyperkalemia.
 Diuretic use and advanced age increase the risk of renal impairment.
 Enalapril reduced the risk of renal impairment compared to placebo in diabetic patients.
 The concomitant use of beta blockers with enalapril has been shown to be renoprotective.